Action for failure to act naturalization

 Through a lawyer who will prepare and file the lawsuit for you.

-In person at the court office, where you can even dictate the complaint.
+In person at the court's office, where you can even dictate the complaint.

 3.2.
 Confirmation of receipt of the complaint

-About a week after filing, you will receive a confirmation of receipt from the court.
-This will inform you that the complaint has been received and will be served on the immigration authorities.
-This letter will also ask you to pay the court costs in order to continue the proceedings.
-At the same time, the court will usually ask the authorities for an explanation of the allegations, i.e. why they have not yet decided on your application.
+Approximately one week after filing, you will receive an acknowledgement of receipt from the court.
+This will inform you that your complaint has been received and will be served on the immigration office.
+The letter will also request that you pay court fees to continue the proceedings.
+Typically, the court will simultaneously ask the immigration office for an explanation of the allegations, i.e., why it has not yet made a decision on your application.

 After you have paid the court costs, you must wait to see how the authority responds to the lawsuit.
-The court usually gives the authority four weeks to respond to the allegations.
+The court usually gives the authority a deadline of four weeks to respond to the allegations.

 The further course of the procedure depends on the behavior of the immigration authorities and the circumstances of your case:

-Willingness of the authority to cooperate : If the authority is willing to cooperate and your case has a chance of success, you may soon be offered a naturalization appointment.
-This is often done to complete the process quickly.
+Willingness of the authorities to cooperate : If the authorities are willing to cooperate and your case has a prospect of success, you may soon be offered a naturalization appointment.
+This often happens in order to expedite the process.

-Resistance from the authority : If the authority is not willing to cooperate, further written documents will be exchanged between your lawyer and the authority.
+Resistance from the authorities : If the authorities are uncooperative, further written submissions will be exchanged between your lawyer and the authorities.
 In some cases, this will lead to an oral hearing in court.

-Settlement : In most cases, a settlement is reached before a judgment is made.
-This means that the parties agree on a solution, for example by the authority promising a speedy decision on your naturalization application.
+Settlement : In most cases, a settlement is reached before a judgment is issued.
+This means that the parties agree on a solution, for example, by the authority promising a prompt decision on your naturalization application.

 Court ruling : If no settlement is reached, the court will ultimately issue a ruling.
-This ruling may oblige the authority to make a decision.
+This ruling can obligate the authority to make a decision.

-In any case, the action for failure to act offers an opportunity to speed up the process and assert your rights.
-If you have any questions about the process or need support in filing a lawsuit, we will be happy to put you in touch with an experienced immigration lawyer .
+In any case, an action for failure to act offers a way to expedite the process and assert your rights.
+If you have any questions about the procedure or need assistance with filing the action, we will gladly provide you with an experienced immigration lawyer .

 4. Duration and costs of an action for failure to act (naturalization)

-Filing an action for failure to act in the context of a naturalization procedure entails various costs.
-The most important are court fees and legal fees if you hire a lawyer.
+Filing an action for failure to act in naturalization proceedings entails various costs.
+The most significant of these are court fees and attorney fees , if you choose to hire a lawyer.

-It is difficult to estimate the duration of such proceedings as it depends on the specific circumstances of each case.
-If all the conditions are met and there is no sufficient reason for the delay, the proceedings can be completed within 1 to 2 months .
-However, in problematic cases where additional evidence gathering or legal discussions are necessary, the proceedings can take 6 to 12 months or longer.
-The workload of the courts and the seriousness with which the judge treats the case also play a role.
+The duration of such proceedings is difficult to estimate in general terms, as it depends on the specific circumstances of each individual case.
+If all prerequisites are met and there is no sufficient reason for the delay, the proceedings can be concluded within one to two months .
+However, in problematic cases where additional evidence gathering or legal discussions are necessary, the proceedings can take six to twelve months or longer.
+The workload of the courts and the seriousness with which the judge handles the case also play a role.

 5. Filing an action for failure to act yourself: What you should know

-Many people wonder whether they can file an action for failure to act on their own, without hiring a lawyer.
-The answer is yes, it is possible.
-In the first instance before most German administrative courts, there is no obligation to have a lawyer , which means that you can file your action independently.
+Many people wonder whether they can file an action for failure to act themselves, without hiring a lawyer.
+The answer is: Yes, that is possible.
+In the first instance before most German administrative courts, there is no requirement to be represented by a lawyer , which means you can file your action independently.

-If you wish to bring an action for failure to act yourself, there are several ways to do so:
+If you wish to file an action for failure to act yourself, there are several ways to do so:

-Written submission: You can write the statement of claim in writing and send it by post to the responsible administrative court.
+Written submission: You can submit your statement of claim in writing and send it by post to the competent administrative court.

-Personal submission: You also have the option of going to the administrative court office and submitting your complaint there in person.
+Personal submission: You also have the option of going to the office of the Administrative Court and submitting your complaint there in person.

-Dictating the complaint: If you find it difficult to write the complaint, you can even dictate the complaint orally at the court clerk's office.
-An official will take your statements and prepare the complaint accordingly.
+Dictating the complaint: If you find it difficult to write the complaint, you can even dictate it orally at the court clerk's office.
+An official will record your statements and prepare the complaint accordingly.

-Although it is possible in principle to file an action for failure to act without a lawyer, you should be aware of the risks involved.
-An action for failure to act may seem simple at first glance, but in practice various pitfalls and legal hurdles can arise.
-If your case is completely unproblematic and all the requirements are met, it may make sense to file the action yourself.
+Although it is generally possible to file an action for failure to act without a lawyer, you should be aware of the associated risks.
+An action for failure to act may seem simple at first glance, but in practice, various pitfalls and legal hurdles can arise.
+If your case is completely straightforward and all requirements are met, it may well be advisable to file the action yourself.

 6. FAQ on the action for failure to act

-Is work overload a sufficient reason for the delay?
+Is excessive workload a sufficient reason for the delay?

-No, case law and specialist literature have clearly ruled that an authority's workload is not a sufficient reason to prevent an action for failure to act.
-Lack of staff and overload are not legally recognized grounds for excuse.
+No, case law and legal literature have clearly established that an agency's workload is not a sufficient reason to prevent an action for failure to act.
+Staff shortages and excessive workload are not legally recognized grounds for excuse.

-Does the period for filing an action for failure to act begin when the application is submitted or only after all documents have been submitted?
+Does the time limit for filing an action for failure to act begin upon application or only after all documents have been submitted?

-The deadline for the action for failure to act according to Section 75 VwGO begins on the date of the application, not with the submission of the complete documents.
-This was confirmed, among other things, in the decision of the VG Weimar of June 11, 2024, ref.
-1 K 135/24 We.
+The time limit for filing an action for failure to act pursuant to Section 75 of the German Administrative Court Procedure Act (VwGO) begins on the date of the application, not on the date of submission of the complete documentation.
+This was confirmed, among other things, in the decision of the Weimar Administrative Court of June 11, 2024, file number 1 K 135/24 We.

-Yes, if you win the action for failure to act, the authority will bear the costs of the proceedings (Section 154 of the Administrative Court Act).
-This means that you will get your money back.
+Yes, if you win the action for failure to act, the authority will bear the costs of the proceedings (§ 154 VwGO).
+This means you will get your money back.

-Is particular urgency a reason for a faster decision by the authority or the court?
+Is particular urgency a reason for a faster decision by the authority or court?

-Yes, particular urgency can lead to a quicker decision.
-Both the circumstances of the authority and the urgency from the plaintiff's perspective are taken into account when assessing sufficient grounds.
-This was established, among other things, in the judgment of the Federal Administrative Court (BVerwG) of July 11, 2018 - 1 C 18.17.
+Yes, particular urgency can lead to a faster decision.
+Both the circumstances of the authority and the urgency from the plaintiff's perspective are taken into account when assessing whether there is sufficient cause.
+This was established, among other things, in the judgment of the Federal Administrative Court (BVerwG) of July 11, 2018 – 1 C 18.17.

 Who has to prove whether there is a "sufficient reason" for the delay?

 The authority bears the burden of proof and must demonstrate that there is a sufficient reason for the delay in the decision.
-This was clarified, for example, in the decision of the Saxon Higher Administrative Court of February 14, 2023 - 3 E 2/23.
+This was clarified, for example, in the decision of the Higher Administrative Court of Saxony of February 14, 2023 – 3 E 2/23.

 [1] NK-VwGO/Michael Brenner, 5th edition 2018, VwGO § 75 Rn.
 1-88